-- 1. Blank lengths of wall exceeding 20 linear feet are prohibited on all REQUIRED BUILDING LINES (RBL) and exterior walls provided they are not within 3 feet of the property line. - 2.
-Ground story fenestration shall comprise between 33% and 70% of the Ground Story facade and exterior walls provided they are not within 5 feet of the property line.

-Ground Story fenestration shall comprise between 10% and 70% of the ground story exterior walls that are 3-5 feet from the property line. - 3.
-Upper story fenestration shall comprise between 20% and 70% of the façade and exterior wall area per story provided they are not within 5 feet of the property line.
-Upper story fenestration shall comprise between 10% and 70% of the upper story exterior walls that are 3-5 feet from the property line.
+- 1. Blank lengths of wall exceeding 20 linear feet are prohibited on all REQUIRED BUILDING LINES (RBL), and other fronting exterior walls, provided the walls are not within 3 feet of the property line. - 2.
+Ground story fenestration shall comprise between 33% and 70% of the GROUND STORY FACADES, and other fronting exterior walls, provided they are not within 5 feet of the property line. - 3.
+Upper story fenestration shall comprise between 20% and 70% of the façade, and other fronting exterior wall area per story provided they are not within 5 feet of the property line.
+Upper story fenestration shall comprise between 10% and 70% of the upper story fronting exterior walls that are 3-5 feet from the property line.